Spartacus (film): Production

+Development

-The development of Spartacus was partly instigated by Kirk Douglas's failure to win the title role in William Wyler's Ben-Hur.
-Douglas had worked with Wyler before on Detective Story, and was disappointed when Wyler chose Charlton Heston, instead.
-Shortly after, Edward (Eddie) Lewis, a vice president in Douglas's film company, Bryna Productions (named after Douglas's mother), had Douglas read Howard Fast's novel, Spartacus, which had a related theme—an individual who challenges the might of the Roman Empire—and Douglas was impressed enough to purchase an option on the book from Fast with his own finances.
-Universal Studios eventually agreed to finance the film after Douglas persuaded Olivier, Laughton, and Ustinov to act in it.
+The development of Spartacus was partly instigated by Kirk Douglas' failure to win the title role in William Wyler's Ben-Hur (1959).
+Douglas had worked with Wyler before on Detective Story (1951), and was disappointed when Wyler chose Charlton Heston, instead.
+Shortly after, Edward Lewis, a vice president for Douglas's film company, Bryna Productions (named after Douglas's mother), had read Howard Fast's novel, Spartacus, which had a related theme—an individual who challenges the might of the Roman Empire.
+Douglas was impressed enough to purchase an option on the book with his own finances.
+He proposed the project to Arthur B. Krim, the head of United Artists, which was set to distribute The Vikings (1958), which also starred Douglas.
+Krim turned down the project as Yul Brynner had been developing his own Spartacus film, tentatively titled The Gladiators.
+Martin Ritt was set to direct, and he was incensed after learning about Douglas's rival project.
+Lewis then proposed merging the two projects, with Douglas and Brynner in leading roles.
+Brynner declined the offer, and proceeded to film The Gladiators after Ritt had finished editing The Sound and the Fury (1959).

+Douglas's agent Lew Wasserman suggested he try having his film produced for Universal Studios.
+With Dalton Trumbo's screenplay being completed in two weeks, Universal and Douglas pulled ahead of Brynner's rival project.
+Brynner's project was later placed on hold as the weather conditions in Europe grew unsuitable for filming.
+Brynner then chose to film The Magnificent Seven (1960) instead.
+By the fall of 1958, Universal Studios eventually agreed to finance the film after Douglas persuaded Olivier, Laughton, and Ustinov to act in it.
 Olivier was also to direct the picture.
 Lewis became the producer of the film, with Douglas taking executive producer credit.
-Lewis subsequently produced other films for Douglas.

-At the same time, Yul Brynner was planning his own Spartacus film for United Artists, with Douglas's agent Lew Wasserman suggesting he try having his film produced for Universal Studios.
-With Dalton Trumbo's screenplay being completed in two weeks, Universal and Douglas won the "Spartacus" race.

-Douglas originally offered the role of Varinia to French actress Jeanne Moreau, but she didn't want to leave her boyfriend in France.
+Douglas originally offered the role of Varinia to French actress Jeanne Moreau, but she did not want to leave her boyfriend in France.
 German actress Sabine Bethmann was then cast.
-The studio gave her the anglicized name of "Sabina Bethman" for use in the film's publicity, but she was replaced by Jean Simmons after only days of filming.
+The studio gave her the anglicized name of "Sabina Bethman" for use in the film's publicity, but she was replaced by Jean Simmons after only two days of filming.

-Screenplay development

-Howard Fast was originally hired to adapt his own novel as a screenplay, but he had difficulty working in the format.
-He was replaced by Dalton Trumbo, who had been blacklisted as one of the Hollywood 10, and intended to use the pseudonym "Sam Jackson".